sanjeevsingh74/FUTURE_DS_02/README.md

 First response times vary, with some tickets receiving delayed responses beyond industry best practice (within 1 hour).

 **Customer Satisfaction Ratings:**

+Satisfaction ratings, where available, show a direct correlation with faster resolution times.

+Lower satisfaction scores were commonly linked to prolonged ticket handling or incomplete support interaction.

 Satisfaction ratings range from 1 to 5, but many entries are missing ratings.